-The importance of fathers does not, in any way, diminish the role of all the amazing women out there: single mothers doing an incredible job raising children; mothers caring for children in heroic ways; women juggling work and parenting and keeping family as the priority.
-You know who you are: Wonder Woman!
+The importance of fathers does not diminish the role of all the amazing women out there: single mothers doing an incredible job raising children; mothers caring for children in heroic ways; women juggling work and parenting and keeping family as the priority.
+You know who you are, Wonder Woman!
 In so many ways, women rule, yet a study by Psychology of Religion and Spirituality, 2013, Vol. 5/1, found, “Emerging adults tend to match the level of religiosity of their fathers particularly if they are attached to their fathers.”
-Therefore, loving and engaged fathers (grandfathers and father figures), who show interest in faith, pray with their families, and attend Mass on a regular basis are critical for passing on the faith.
+Therefore, loving and engaged fathers (grandfathers and father figures), who show interest in faith, pray with their families, and attend Mass regularly are critical for passing on the faith.
 Like the saints, these men are superheroes: brave, faithful, sacrificial.

-As a member of the greatest generation and WWII veteran, many people have called my own father a hero.
-But whether he is a hero to others, dad will always be a hero to me—even at ninety-three years old and piloting a walker instead of a B 24 Bomber.
+As a member of the greatest generation and WWII veteran, many people have called my father a hero.
+But whether he is a hero to others, Dad will always be a hero to me—even at ninety-three years old and piloting a walker instead of a B-24 Bomber.
 At his ninetieth birthday party, he spoke of immense gratitude for his family and faith, never failing to attend Mass and leading prayer at mealtime.

-Once fathers, and all father figures, decide to sport their capes, they will be granted the superpowers of God’s grace to complete their mission.
+Once fathers, and all father figures, sport their capes, God’s grace will superpower them to complete their mission.
 It won’t always be easy living as a superhero, but after a long day’s work of saving the planet, a superhero may just receive the greatest reward of all—hearing his child exclaim, “My daddy’s home!
 My daddy’s home!”